 To sum it up, React Native code review may be helpful to:

-- Find areas of improvement for your app performance
+- Find areas of improvement for your React Native apps performance

-- Get a deep understanding of the app architecture to scale it easier
+- Get a deep understanding of the application architecture to scale it easier

 - Identify and uncover existing and potential bugs and problems